 The limestone hills of the Mâconnais are quite common in the villages that make up the Viré-Clessé AOC.
 The soil is that typical mix of chalky clay that makes Chardonnay great, but unlike in Pouilly-Fuissé there is much less iron influence in the soil.
 The best vineyards are situated on hillsides and thus get great sun exposure and have a good base of limestone.

 - Chardonnay: As usual, this is varietal stuff, 100% Chardonnay or nothing.
 Defined only by a refusal to be defined, these Mâconnais whites can take on the rather rich, smokily aromatic character of Pouilly-Fuissé, or the citrus-and-herbs, lean but fresh character of the more southerly St-Véran.
 The best wines usually lean toward the former; it all depends on whether or not the particular producer decides to use oak.
-If they do, the wines are nutty and buttered with a honey element; if not, they be more spicy.
+If they do, the wines are nutty and buttered with a honey element; if not, they are more spicy.
 Aging is not necessary, but in the best wines 4-5 years can bring out better character.

 - Domaine de la Bongran: The Cuvée Tradition is one of many of Bongran's cuvées here.
 Problem is, all others are labeled Mâcon-Villages for technical reasons.
 The Tradition is highly smoky, with a seductive perfume of exotic yellow fruit from pineapple to melon, strongly spicy aromas, and amazing richness for the appellation.